Holiday Traditions Blend with the Science of Memory

 • Targeted therapy: Innovative therapies—such as the use of siRNAs (small interfering RNA) through nano-delivery, anticancer vaccine, and immune T-cell therapy—are driven against KRAS mutation.
 Additionally, a subgroup of pancreatic patients harboring BRCA1/2 mutation can benefit from platinum-based chemotherapy and Olaparib (a PARP inhibitor).
 Next-generation sequencing technology will facilitate genomic mapping of cancer cells to identify more treatment targets.

-• Immunotherapy: In the past, most pancreatic cancer didn’t respond to immunotherapy, likely attributed to its immuno-suppressive tumor microenvironment.
+• Immunotherapy: In the past, most pancreatic cancer didn’t respond to immunotherapy, likely attributed to its immuno-suppressive tumor microenvironment that facilitates tumor escape from immunosurveillance.
 Now, studies and clinical trials are ongoing to alter tumor microenvironment, and make tumors active immunologically or cytotoxic T-cells respond.

 • Liquid biopsy: This is an emerging, non-invasive, and less costly clinical tool to detect cancer biomarkers or “signatures” from blood circulating tumor DNA (ctDNA) or circulating tumor cells, etc. It shows promises for early detection, treatment precision and monitoring, and offers prognostic value in pancreatic cancer.